 Here’s a list of the best things to see at the Louvre with kids.

-Tip One: The Best Kid Friendly Louvre Exhibits
+Tip No.1: Find the Best Kid Friendly Louvre Exhibits

 Take a look below for our Louvre tips and ideas.